motm-therapy/website/docs/providers/jasmine.md

   </figcaption>
 </figure>

-Shortly after graduation, Jasmine became a National Certified Counselor (NCC), and began work in private practice, gaining valuable experience as a Licensed Professional Counselor - Associate (LPC-A) under the supervision of more experienced professionals.
-During this association period, (similar to a medical residency, but for therapists), she gained additional experience and specialty certification in [Obsessive Compulsive Disorder (OCD)](https://www.psychologytoday.com/us/conditions/obsessive-compulsive-disorder), becoming a member of the International OCD Foundation.
+After graduation, Jasmine became a National Certified Counselor (NCC) and began her journey in private practice as a Licensed Professional Counselor - Associate (LPC-A).
+Under the mentorship of seasoned professionals, Jasmine gained invaluable experience and earned a certification in [Obsessive Compulsive Disorder (OCD)](https://www.psychologytoday.com/us/conditions/obsessive-compulsive-disorder), which, along with her membership in the International OCD Foundation, reflects her dedication to providing specialized care for clients with OCD.

-After completing her association period, Jasmine was certified as a [Licensed Professional Counselor (LPC)](https://nami.org/About-Mental-Illness/Treatments/Types-of-Mental-Health-Professionals) by the State of Texas, and soon after opened Matters of the Mind Therapy in 2023.
+Having received her [Licensed Professional Counselor (LPC)](https://nami.org/About-Mental-Illness/Treatments/Types-of-Mental-Health-Professionals) certification from the State of Texas, Jasmine founded Matters of the Mind Therapy in 2023.
+Her practice is dedicated to providing compassionate, evidence-based therapy to individuals seeking mental health support.

 <figure markdown>
 ![First Matters of the Mind Therapy office](assets/first-motm-therapy-office.jpeg){ height="297" width="512" style="display:block;margin-left:auto;margin-right:auto;" }